Interviewed by Stephen Kelly and Judith Jones, 9 May 2019.

 Afternoon tea, yes.

-Judith: Okay.
-So thinking about Exchange Flags, Daphne, Liverpool was obviously somewhere that was very kind of newsy.
+Thinking about Exchange Flags, Daphne, Liverpool was obviously somewhere that was very kind of newsy.
 And then when did… can you remember any, you know, particular days when Liverpool came into it?
 So like when John Lennon died?

 Oh yes.
 I can remember John Lennon, the death of John Lennon, because working with us was, as you probably know, Thelma McGough, who had known John Lennon very well.
 I remember her being very upset about his… as indeed were a number of people, and people were coming into our office and saying how sad they were to hear the news.
 I remember that, various people coming in.
 And I’m just thinking as well as big events, obviously there was the Toxteth Riots, there was trouble that… and your pups, correct me if I’m wrong, the first crew that was able to get to the Toxteth Riots was a freelance crew, and the camera man was Alan Almond.
 And the sound man was Peter, whose surname I can’t think of.